-Page 2 of 2
+Page 1 of 2

-REPORT TO THE CENTRAL BOARD - 01/11/2017
+REPORT TO THE CENTRAL BOARD RE the BULLETIN - 01/11/2017

 Dear Board Members,

 Now that we've had a full year of The Bulletin magazine-style layout and distribution, I can say that about 85% of membership (based on feedback from branches) have enjoyed the newsletter.
 Some have questions about using it, some want more features, and yet others have never seen it.